To juice or not to juice? In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

 One of the most extreme juicing health myths is that it has the power to prevent or even cure cancer.
 Many people claim that the antioxidants in juices can help to fight cancerous cells.

-There is no evidence to suggest that juice has any real impact on cancer.
+There is no evidence to suggest that juice can cure cancer.
 While antioxidants are great for the body’s overall health, they are simply part of a healthy diet.
 In fact, it’s usually best to get them from whole fruits rather than from juice.

 Juicing is a great way to add extra nutrients to a diet, but it shouldn’t be used to replace fruit and vegetables unless absolutely necessary.
 For some cancer patients, eating whole fruits and vegetables becomes difficult.
 They can have trouble swallowing and digesting whole fruits.
-Juicing is a helpful way to ensure these patients are still getting the nutrients they need.
+Juicing is a helpful way to ensure these patients are still getting the nutrients they need, but should not be a replacement for a healthy diet.

 Myth 4: A juice cleanse is good for IBS